 The main symptoms are:

-If you suspect your child, loved one or self has ADHD, talking to a GP, health visitor, school nurse or a Special Education Needs Coordinator (SENCO) are good first steps for getting a diagnosis.
+If you suspect your child, loved one or self has ADHD contact us or talk to your GP, health visitor, school nurse or a Special Education Needs Coordinator (SENCO) are good first steps for getting a diagnosis.
 If you already have a diagnosis, getting support can be incredibly important.
 Support doesn’t always have to be from a professional source – peer support can be just as valuable.
-Joining one of our support groups on social media, or attending a local drop-in or meet up can open so many doors, helping you to meet people facing similar challenges, whether you’re looking for specific advice or just wanting to feel less alone.
+Joining one of our support groups on social media, or attending a zoom drop-in or meeting up with others can open so many doors, helping you to meet people facing similar challenges, whether you’re looking for specific advice or just wanting to feel less alone.

 Even if you haven’t yet achieved an official diagnosis, don’t be afraid to seek peer support.
 You will quickly learn that everybody was in the same position once.

-If you have any questions why not contact us?
+If you have any questions please contact us?